AbdelrahmanAbdelmougeth/Titanic-Machine-Learning-from-Disaster-/README.md

 ## Passengers That Survived
 While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.

+## Project Description
+Building a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).